Jenny Crober: Artistic Director, Conductor

 Along with being passionate about singing, David is also an avid biker.
 This form of transportation is the way he practises a lot of his repertoire.
 So, if you ever see a blur of red hair and hear some Rossini or Fauré on the streets of downtown Toronto, you have most likely encountered David Walsh.

-James Coole-Stevenson: 1st Bass Lead, Soloist
+James Coole-Stevenson: 1st Bass Lead, Soloist (On-leave Spring 2026)

 At the age of 23, baritone JAMES COOLE-STEVENSON has impressed audiences with his vocal maturity, musicality and dynamic performing range.
 His performance history includes Demitrius in Britten’s “Midsummer Night’s Dream” as a participant in the Opera NUOVA performance program, where he also played the role of Clerval in the premier of Andrew Ager’s “Frankenstein“.
 As the lead in Mozart’s “Don Giovanni” with the University of Ottawa, James was praised for his contemporary and thoughtful portrayal of the lascivious adulterer.
 He continued to develop his stage skills in Harry Somers’ “Louis Riel” as a chorus member at the National Arts Centre, Mozart’s “Le Nozze di Figaro” as Antonio with the University of Ottawa, chorus member in Leoncavallo’s “I Pagliacci“, and the role of Superintendent in Massenet’s “Cendrillon“.